wp-plugins/enhanced-meta-widget/readme.txt

 * I18n now works correctly.
 * All phrases have now been coded for I18n
 * Added option to display register link.
 Depends both on "anyone can register" in the settings->general, and "show register link?" in this widget.
-* Change directory structure to put language files in individual directories.
+* Changed directory structure to put language files in individual directories.
 Now the POT file is in the directory "lang" with all language files having their own directories below "lang".
 For example, the french(France) files are found in the wp-content/plugins/enahnced-meta-widget/lang/fr_FR directory.

 = 1.6.1 =
 * Please note I18n is not working correctly.
-Will be corrected in 1.6.2.
+Will be corrected in next version.
 * Fixed translation string of "username logged in" to include the whole string, including the username.
 (Allows for different word placement for different languages.
 Thanks to Daryan for pointing this out to me.)
 * French Translation now included.